cloudfoundry-attic/cf-abacus/lib/utils/router/README.md

-router
+abacus-router
 ===

-Small Express router that runs request handlers written as ES6 generators using Node co.
+Express router for route handlers written as ES6 generators.

-Usage
----

-This module allows you to write Express request handlers as Javascript ES6 generators.
+Uses the co module to schedule and control the execution of your ES6 generator route handlers similar to Koajs, but for Express.